CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{</tabs>}}

 {{%notice info%}}
-If this step fails for any reason, run the <code>netq bootstrap reset keep-db</code> command and perform a fresh installation of the tarball with the appropriate {{<link title="install" text="installation command">}}.
+If this step fails for any reason, run the <code>netq bootstrap reset keep-db</code> command and perform a fresh installation of the tarball with the appropriate {{<link title="install" text="netq install">}} command for your deployment type.
 {{%/notice%}}